Learning to Talk About Death and How We'll Be Remembered

 There's a reason most of us avoid talking about death.
 It feels morbid, premature, or simply something that we'd rather not think about.
 But a new lecture series at Island Cemetery in Newport is making a gentle, practical case that these conversations — held early, held openly — are among the most meaningful we can have.

-A week later, Kurt Eudenbach will address a question more people are asking: are there alternatives to traditional burial and cremation?
+Memorial Funeral Home's Kurt Edenbach will be leading a conversation on May 14th in which he will address a question more people are asking: are there alternatives to traditional burial and cremation?
 The answer, increasingly, is yes — and the options have grown significantly in recent years, shaped by environmental concerns, personal values, and new technology.

 From green burials and conservation cemeteries to aquamation, human composting, and other emerging methods, the landscape of end-of-life choices is expanding in ways many people haven't yet heard about.
 This lecture offers a grounded, accessible look at what's available, what's legal, and what might align with your own wishes — or those of someone you're helping plan for.